How To Make Sure Your App is HIPAA Compliant? (Experts Advice)

-Kate Borten, is a former CISO and, since 1999, President of The Marblehead Group, a healthcare privacy and security consultancy dedicated to compliance audits, risk assessments, and remediation guidance to the full scope of the healthcare industry.
+- Kate Borten is a former CISO and, since 1999, President of The Marblehead Group, a healthcare privacy and security consultancy.
 She is a frequent speaker and author of several books on HIPAA.

-JoAnna Nicholson is an attorney at Nixon Peabody’s Health Care practice group.
-Her practice centers on corporate, transactional and regulatory counsel within the health care industry with a focus on state and federal privacy issues, including HIPAA and HITECH Act compliance.
+- JoAnna Nicholson is a Deputy General Counsel at North American Partners in Anesthesia.
+Her practice counsels within the health care industry with a focus on state and federal privacy issues, including HIPAA and HITECH Act compliance.

-Andrew Mitchell is VP of Engineering at TrueVault.
-TrueVault is a HIPAA compliant data store that offers healthcare applications a secure API to store protected health information (PHI).
+- Andrew Mitchell is VP of Engineering at TrueVault, a HIPAA compliant data store that offers healthcare applications a secure API to store protected health information (PHI).

-Bobby Gill is Chief Technology Officer at Blue Label Labs.
-Blue Label Labs is a mobile app development agency that work works with a number of healthcare clients building out their mobile app solutions.
+- Bobby Gill is Blue Label’s Chief Architect.
+Blue Label Labs is a HIPAA-compliant mobile app development agency that works with a number of healthcare clients to build out their mobile app solutions.

 When it comes to HIPAA, first and foremost, you need to make sure you understand a few of the terms that are frequently used throughout the act.
 Terms that you will hear and see most often include:

 - “Covered Entities” or (CEs)